LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

-Annan is surrounded by attractive pubs, starting with the Wayside Inn, recently modernised, with plenty of TV sport, digital jukebox tunes, darts and pool.
-Set on Annan Road at Eastriggs, on the regular Nos.79/179 into Annan four miles away.
+Annan is surrounded by attractive pubs, starting with the Wayside Inn, with plenty of TV sport, darts and pool.
+Set on Annan Road at Eastriggs, on the 79 bus route into Annan four miles away.

 As rustic as its name suggests, the Farmers Inn in Clarencefield, five miles west of Annan, offers fine ales and top food, plus lodging if required.
 The hourly 79 bus runs into Annan.